-Mt Elgon N P Lying 256 kms north east of Kampala, bordering with Kenya in eastern Uganda, Mt.
-Elgon covers an area of 1155 sq. kms.
+Mount Elgon National Park lying 256 kms north east of Kampala, bordering with Kenya in Eastern Uganda, This volcanic Mountain covers an area of 1155 sq. kms.
 It offers a diverse variety of scenery, vegetation and cultures.
 Mt.
 Elgon is an extinct volcano with a gradual slopes to the crater rim, lying at 4,321 metres above sea level.

 Rwenzori Mountains National park

-This is an excellent destination for keen hikers and climbers, although the higher slopes are demanding and require some mountaineering skills than for the first and second highest mountains of Africa (Kilimanjaro and Kenya).
+This is an excellent destination for keen hikers and climbers, although trekking to the higher peaks are demanding and require some mountaineering skills than for the first and second highest mountains of Africa (Kilimanjaro and Kenya).
 The best time of the year for hiking is during the dry seasons from mid December to end of March and from June to mid August.
-Wildlife encountered in this park includes, elephant, genet, Vervet Monkey, Rwenzori Colobus, Chimpanzee and Duiker.
+Wildlife encountered in this park includes, elephant, Genet, Vervet Monkey, Rwenzori Colobus, Rwenzori turaco, Chimpanzee and Duiker.

-Accommodation: There is a range of inns, guesthouses and camping sites in the area, and hotels are available in Kasese and Fort Portal.
-Huts and rock shelters are available on the mountains for climbers. in the community at the base camp you will find community quality accommodation facilities which include Ruboni community camp at www.rubonicamp.com at the gate 26K from Kasese and 82 Km from Fort portal, Rwenzori Turacco view campsite, all on the foothills of the National Park.
+Accommodation: There is a range of lodges, guesthouses and camping sites in the area, and hotels are available in Kasese and Fort Portal.
+Huts and rock shelters and campgrounds are available on the mountains for climbers.
+In the community at the base camp you will find quality community accommodation facilities which include Ruboni community camp at the gate, 28km from Kasese and 82 Km from Fort portal, Rwenzori Turacco view campsite, all on the foothills of the National Park.

 Mgahinga Gorilla N P Uganda’s smallest park, covering an area of just 34 sq kms, located on the south western tip of the country on the border with Congo (Zaire) and Rwanda, 510km from Kampala.
 Mgahinga is the second home to one of the last remaining habitats of the mountain gorilla found on the slopes of the Virunga Mountains.